 Exchange students who study at the Paris campus before fall 2018 can choose to apply for Sciences Po's prestigious Undergraduate Exchange Program Certificate.
 Students must follow Sciences Po's structured French or English/French Programs in order to earn the Certificate.

 N.B.: As all Sciences Po undergraduates are required to spend the third and final year of their Bachelor's degree program studying abroad, there are no third-year courses offered at Sciences Po and undergraduate exchange students enroll in second-year courses.

 Please review the language requirements for each regional campus as outlined above.
 Students who wish to participate in the Program must demonstrate proficiency in French at an intermediate level at the time of application and are encouraged to reach advanced proficiency before enrolling at Sciences Po.
 Students may prove their level of French proficiency through submission of their CAPE language exam results as part of the application.
 Additionally, students planning to take courses taught in French may also be requested to complete a language self-assessment provided by Sciences Po.

 Fall: September – December Spring: January - May

 Students may spend one semester or an academic year at Sciences Po (Fall - Spring).

-- Students are registered through the SIS Office of International Program Development for fifteen (15) AU-Sciences Po exchange credits (SISA-452).
+- Students are registered through the SIS Office of International Programs for fifteen (15) AU-Sciences Po exchange credits (SISA-452).
 Those who wish to take fewer (12-14) or more than (up to 17) 15 credits need to arrange this with their academic advisor before they can be registered for the AU exchange credits.
 These exchange credits cover the Program credits only; research and/or internship credits are registered under normal AU guidelines.